-- Knowledge of the notions & concepts of acceptance of ambiguity & change - Knowledge of identity-related mechanisms & theories (with a focus on cultural contexts) - Knowledge of the theories & concepts of power relations - Knowledge of the mechanisms linked to stereotypical constructions of reality - Knowledge of discrimination mechanisms & how to address them - Knowledge of human rights, human rights education methods - Knowing how to speak at least one foreign language
+- Knowledge of the notions and concepts of acceptance of ambiguity and change - Knowledge of the mechanism of bias and how it affects feeling and acting - Knowledge of identity-related mechanisms and theories (with a focus on cultural contexts and senses of belonging) - Knowledge of how a cultural environment can shape the understanding of different concepts (such as solidarity or inclusion) - Knowledge of the concept of a European identity, the values behind and ways in which it supports solidarity - Knowledge of the theories and concepts of privilege and power relations - Knowledge of the mechanisms linked to stereotypical constructions of reality - Knowledge of discrimination mechanisms and how to address them - Knowledge of human rights, human rights education methods - Knowing how to speak at least one foreign language

-- Being able to deal with ambiguity & change - Being able to deal with tension & conflict - Ability to raise awareness about each other within the group - · Ability to work with interrelated dimensions of culture and identity - Being able to initiate critical reflection - Being able to address human rights topics through different methods (human rights education) - Being able to recognise discrimination & to understand the related mechanisms in order to react properly - Being able to conceptualise, apply, analyse, synthesise & evaluate information about or in the group - Being able to speak at least one foreign language
+- Being able to deal with ambiguity and change - · Being able to deal with tension and conflict - Ability to raise awareness about each other within the group - Ability to work with interrelated dimensions of culture and identity - · Being able to initiate critical reflection - Being able to address human rights topics through different methods (human rights education) - Being able to recognise discrimination and to understand the related mechanisms in order to react properly - Being able to conceptualise, apply, analyse, synthesise and evaluate information about or in the group - Being able to speak at least one foreign language

-- Reflects on theories, concepts & experiences & applies these with regard to ambiguity & change - Explicitly wrestles with his/her own biases, assumptions & behaviours regarding stereotypes - Uses appropriate tools & methods to support the group in deconstructing & reconstructing reality (wrestling with stereotypes, prejudices, assumptions, etc.) - Encourages young people to reflect on their own identity & related elements - Explores the complex connections, among others, between identity, politics, society & history - Identifies and deals with issues of power in & with the group - Facilitates awareness-raising with regard to conflicts that exist in the society & how they relate to intercultural dialogue - Recognises and interprets words, body language & non-verbal communication in a culturally-appropriate manner - Encourages self-confidence & demonstrates [a framed] flexibility in cultural & communicative behaviour - Is willing to speak a foreign language & overcomes resistances and inhibitions - Encourages young people to reflect and exchange ideas regarding issues such as solidarity, social justice, promoting/protecting human rights, discrimination, dignity & equality
+- Reflects on theories, concepts and experiences and applies these with regard to ambiguity and change - Explicitly wrestles with their own biases, assumptions and behaviours regarding stereotypes - Uses appropriate tools and methods to support the group in deconstructing and reconstructing reality (wrestling with stereotypes, prejudices, assumptions, etc.) - Reflects on own values and senses of belonging to increase self-awareness and understanding of difference - Encourages young people to reflect on their own identity and related elements - Explores the complex connections between identity, personal experiences, politics, society and history - Identifies and deals with issues of power and privilege in and with the group - Facilitates awareness-raising with regard to conflicts that exist in the society and how they relate to intercultural dialogue - Recognises and interprets words, body language and nonverbal communication in a culturally-appropriate manner - Encourages self-confidence and demonstrates [a framed] flexibility in cultural and communicative behaviour - Is willing to speak a foreign language and overcomes resistances and inhibitions - Is aware of who is included and who not, and uses words and actions to include others - Encourages young people to reflect and exchange ideas regarding issues such as solidarity, social justice, promoting/ protecting human rights, discrimination, dignity and equality - Acknowledges power and privilege, highlighting the potential for it in acts of solidarity

-Networking and advocating
+Networking and advocating...

-...involves developing and managing partnerships with other relevant actors.
+...involve developing and managing partnerships with other relevant actors.
 Youth work does not happen isolated from the rest of the world.
-Youth workers facilitate networking with others and advocate for the value of youth work.
+Youth workers facilitate networking with others (in their community and outside it) and advocate for the value of youth work.
 They are conscious about (political) values and beliefs at play in youth work and support young people in developing independent 'political thought'.